-Bath Digital Festival is set to return on 23-27 October for its most ambitious year yet.
-The week-long festival of everything to do with digital technology will encompass 85 talks held in various locations around the city, and early bird tickets are available for just £10 (usually £15), which is ridiculously cheap for what's on offer.
+Bath Digital Festival (opens in new tab) is set to return on 23-27 October for its most ambitious year yet.
+The week-long festival of everything to do with digital technology will encompass 85 talks held in various locations around the city.
+You can pick up a wristband that will give you access to the full schedule of talks for just £15, which is ridiculously cheap for what's on offer.

-That £10 ticket will get you access of the full schedule of events, and you just need to reserve your place on the ones you want to attend (hurry though, popular talks will book up fast).
-Helpfully, the mammoth festival is broken down in to a different theme each day.
+Make sure you reserve your place on the talks you want to attend (hurry, many are booking up fast).
+To help you plan what you want to see, the mammoth festival is broken down in to a different theme each day.

 - Tues 23 – Digital creativity: Design and creativity using digital tools

 - Weds 24 – Digital working: How tech is changing the way we work

 - Thurs 25 – Digital for good: Digital as a force for social change

 - Fri 26 – Digital intelligence: Machine learning and AI